mschoettle/emf-tutorial/README.md

     - Go to `File > New > Other...`
     - Select `Tournament Model` from the `Example EMF Model Creation Wizards` category
     - Choose `Tournament` as the model object

+## How to add and modify constraints

+- Right-Click on `Tournament.ecore` in the model project
+- Select *Open With* > *OCLinEcore Editor*
+- Find the existing invariant (constraint) for an example
+- **Important:** After modifying or adding constraints, the model code needs to be re-generated